Have you ever had an experience where you thought you would not have another moment? I had one today.

 Next morning, yesterday, all felt unreal.
 Today, it seems, life just picked up its usual path and continues as if nothing had happened.
 Nothing has changed, no earth-shattering experience provided any enlightenment.

 Or, maybe, what happened yesterday had been this shattering experience, but was there any enlightenment?
 Have I missed something?
 Had it all been for nothing?

 Later in the day, I showed a friend the location of the near end of my life.
-There were big black tyre marks on the cornerstone, and the grass on the footpath on the other side had been ripped up.
+There were strong. black tyre marks on the cornerstone and the grass on the footpath on the other side had been ripped up.
 Evidence, proving it all had not just happened in my imagination.

-Is there a process taking place in the mind with the effect of levelling out the impact of such strong experiences and cause them to fade quickly, enabling us to continue life without many worries and need for change, permitting us to remain in the comfort of our habitual, unconscious life?
+Is there a process taking place in the mind with the effect of levelling out the impact of such intense experiences and cause them to fade quickly, enabling us to continue life without many worries, permitting us to remain in the comfort of our habitual, unconscious life?

 Maybe, I ask my guardian angel, s/he must know; perhaps s/he will answer.
 And if not, life will continue, even if I don’t know what the point of all this was and whether the experience had a lasting impact on me or not.

 20 January 2011